d12frosted/elpa-mirror/gnu/denote-readme.txt

 ─────────────────────────────────

   The `denote-dired-rename-marked-files' command renames marked files in Dired to conform with our file-naming scheme.
-The operation does the
+Specifically, it does the following:
-  following:

-  • the file’s existing file name is retained and becomes the `TITLE' field, per Denote’s file-naming scheme;
+  • retains the file’s existing name and make it the `TITLE' field, per Denote’s file-naming scheme;

-  • the `TITLE' is sluggified and downcased, per our conventions;
+  • downcases and sluggifies the `TITLE', per our conventions;

-  • an identifier is prepended to the `TITLE';
+  • prepends an identifier to the `TITLE';

-  • the file’s extension is retained;
+  • preserves the file’s extension, if any;

-  • a prompt is asked once for the `KEYWORDS' field and the input is applied to all file names;
+  • prompts once for `KEYWORDS' and applies the user’s input to the corresponding field in the file name;

+  • adds or rewrites existing front matter to the underlying file, if it is recognized as a Denote note (per the `denote-file-type' user option), such that it includes the new keywords.

+  • prompts at the outset for a confirmation, unless optional `SKIP-FRONT-MATTER-PROMPT' is non-nil (such as with a universal prefix argument).

-  • if the file is recognized as a Denote note, this command adds or rewrites front matter to include the new keywords.
-A confirmation to carry out this step is performed once at the outset.
-Note that the affected buffers are not saved.
-The user can thus check them to confirm that the new front matter does not cause any problems (e.g. with the command `diff-buffer-with-file').
-Multiple buffers can be saved with `save-some-buffers' (read its doc string).
-The addition of front matter takes place only if the given file has the appropriate file type extension (per the user option `denote-file-type').
+    [ Note that the affected buffers are not saved.
+Users can thus check them to confirm that the new front matter does not cause any problems (e.g. with the `diff-buffer-with-file’ command).
+      Multiple buffers can be saved in one go with `save-some-buffers’ (read its doc string). ]

+  With the optional `NO-UNIQUE-ID-CHECK' as non-nil (such as as a double prefix argument), it does not process the file identifiers of the marked files for potential duplicates.
+The default is to check for duplicates and increment them such that they become unique.
+The reason this optional argument exists is for those who want to speed up the process, perhaps because they know ahead of time all identifiers will be unique or do not care about them.

+  [ When renaming files in Dired, it is possible to produce duplicate
+    identifiers.
+This can happen when multiple files share the same modification time, which can be casually done with the `touch’ command, `git’, and others. ]

 4.3 Rename a single file based on its front matter